rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 ## Installing the rhoconnect-push-service Runtime Apps on the Mobile Device
 To use the RhoConnect Push Service in your client application, you must install the rhoconnect-push-service runtime app(s) on your mobile device.

-On the Macintosh, the rhoconnect-push-service runtime apps for Android and for Windows Mobile are located in the Zebra RhoMobile Suite installation package, in a folder called rhoconnect-push-service.
+On a Mac, the rhoconnect-push-service runtime apps for Android and for Windows Mobile are located in the Zebra RhoMobile Suite installation package, in a folder called rhoconnect-push-service.

 On Windows, the rhoconnect-push-service runtime apps for Android and for Windows Mobile are located in the Zebra RhoMobile Suite installation, in a directory called rhoconnect-push-service.